Last Updated on January 11, 2023 by TechChecking

 Common Metric Socket Sizes

 The question may be what are the most common sizes for metric sockets?
 Well, metric socket sizes also come in different sizes.
-The most common metric sizes for sockets are between 8mm and 19mm. however, in terms of car repairing, the most common size is the 10mm socket.
+The most common metric sizes for sockets are between 8mm and 19mm. however, in terms of car repair, the most common size is the 10mm socket.
 Besides the 10mm socket, 12mm, 14mm, 17mm, and 19mm are all fairly common as well.

 Common Axle/Spindle Nut Sizes